mozilla/nunjucks/docs/templating.md

 {% endfor %}
 ```

-This is especially useful for cutting up templates into pieces so that the browser-side environment can render the small chunks when it needs to change the page.
+This is especially useful for cutting up templates into pieces so that the
+browser-side environment can render the small chunks when it needs to change
+the page.

-`include` actually accepts any arbitrary expression, so you can pass anything into it, as long as the expression evaluates to a string or a compiled Template object: `{% include name + ".html" %}`.
+`include` actually accepts any arbitrary expression, so you can pass anything
+into it, as long as the expression evaluates to a string or a compiled Template
+object: `{% include name + ".html" %}`.

 It might be useful to not throw an error if a template does not exist.
+Use the
-Use the `ignore missing` option to suppress such errors.
+`ignore missing` option to suppress such errors.

 ```jinja
 {% include "missing.html" ignore missing %}
 ```

+Included templates can themselves `extend` another template (so you could have
+a set of related includes that all inherit a common structure).
+An included
+template does not participate in the block structure of its including template;
+it has a totally separate inheritance tree and block namespace.
+In other words,
+an `include` is _not_ a pre-processor that pulls the included template code
+into the including template before rendering; instead, it fires off a separate
+render of the included template, and the results of that render are included.

 ### import

-`import` loads a different template and allows you to access its exported values.
-Macros and top-level assignments (done with [`set`](#set)) are exported from templates, allowing you to access them in a different template.
+`import` loads a different template and allows you to access its exported
+values.
+Macros and top-level assignments (done with [`set`](#set)) are exported
+from templates, allowing you to access them in a different template.

-Imported templates are processed without the current context, so they do not have access to any of the current template variables.
+Imported templates are processed without the current context, so they do not
+have access to any of the current template variables.

 Let's start with a template called `forms.html` that has the following in it: